Posts

 NCBDS conference

-The paper “Designing the Future of Retail: Cross-Disciplinary Collaboration in Industrial Design and Architecture Design” has been accepted at the 40th National Conference on Begining Design Students.
+Paper “Designing the Future of Retail: Cross-Disciplinary Collaboration in Industrial Design and Architecture Design” published at the 40th National Conference on Begining Design Students Conference proceedings.
 North Carolina State University.
 Raleigh, NC.
-2025
+2025.

 Yong-Gyun Ghim, Ming Tang, University of Cincinnati